 Read More: How to Highlight a Cell in Excel (5 Methods)

 By using these methods, we can easily color cells in Excel with multiple criteria.
-There is a practice workbook added.
-Go ahead and give it a try.
-Feel free to ask anything or suggest any new methods.
+Moreover, there is a practice workbook added.
+So, go ahead and give it a try.
+Finally, feel free to ask anything or suggest any new methods.